huidr/notes/general-nonfiction/livio-blunders.md

 ### Pauling

 Pauling gave alpha helix structure of proteins.
-He believed in a triple helix structure of the DNA.
+Avery and his group established that DNA is responsible for turning nonvirulent bacteria into virulent ones; however, other scientists (including Pualing) did not believe that DNA had anything to do with heredity, rather they believed proteins are the inheritance units.
+While Franklin achieved good x-ray diffraction photos of DNA, Pauling was bent on convincing peeps about the alpha helix structure of proteins.
+Soon, Pauling got interested in DNA and published a triple helix structure of the DNA.